Juneteenth

 Watch: I Am the Hope and the Dream by Remy Styrk is a local video that you can watch with your family.
 Our hope is that you watch this video that elevates the voices of local Black students and Black community leaders and encourages enriching conversation as a family about the significance of Freedom Day.

-Performance: Celebrate with the KE’s Drumming and Gyils Club who are performing at the Juneteenth Farmer’s Market on Wednesday, June 19th at the Hangar/Town Square @ 3pm.
+Performance: Celebrate with the KE’s Drumming and Gyils Club performing at the Juneteenth Farmer’s Market on Wednesday, June 18th at the Hangar/Town Square @ 5:00 pm.

 Watch: Netflix’s 13th Documentary Another great adult resource to deepen your understanding of the significance of Juneteenth and the U.S. unique issues of black criminality.